Enrolling at school and enrolment schemes

 The first five years of a child’s life are critical for development.
 For all children the learning pathway begins well before they start primary school.
 The early experiences they share with their first teachers – parents, grandparents, caregivers and whānau – help shape the adults they’ll become and set the foundation for starting Early Childhood Education (ECE) or school.

-All early learning service providers operate independently of us, either as commercial businesses or one of various types of not-for-profit organisations.
+All early learning service providers operate independently of the Ministry, either as commercial businesses or one of various types of not-for-profit organisations.
 Nearly half of all licensed early learning services are privately owned.
 The rest are community-based services, which means they’re run by incorporated societies, charitable trusts, statutory trusts, community trusts, government departments, health boards, city councils, and public education institutions.

 The network of schools doesn’t include ECE, but when parents, caregivers, families and whānau are considering early learning options, their decisions have flow-on effects in terms of which school they might then decide on for their child.
 We take attendance at early learning services into account when we’re looking at how many places might be needed at a local primary school.